 - Don't use ending punctuation.

-Exception: Omit the group label if the group has a single command and the group and command labels would be the same.
+Label all groups unless the group has a single command and the group and command labels would be the same.

 Prefer concise, single word labels.
 While multi-word labels are acceptable, they take more space and are harder to localize.

 Choose meaningful group names that clearly and accurately describe their content.
 The names should be specific, not generic.

 Choose group names that reflect their purpose.
 Consider the goals or tasks associated with the commands in the group.